Vijay-SP/Treetransparency/README.md

 After launching the app, navigate to `http://localhost:3000` to access the platform.
 Register as a new user to start tracking tree growth or making donations.

-## Contributing

-Contributors are welcome to improve the _Tree Transparency_ platform.
-Please fork the repository and submit pull requests to the main branch.
-Ensure you write clean code and maintain the existing coding style.

 ## Acknowledgments